 I’ve talked about this all-too-common problem before: it’s unethical for your web developer to restrict your access to your own website.
 At the beginning of your working relationship, make sure it’s clear that you will register your own domain name and expect top level access to your hosting account and WordPress dashboard.

 It’s simple: your site is yours.
 If your web developer, designer, or content manager won’t give you access, don’t work with them!

-Even though this issue comes last, it may be the most common problem with website maintenance services today.
+Even though this issue comes last, it may be the most common problem with website management services today.
 I can’t count the number of times clients have approached me feeling utterly defeated by an unresponsive, almost-comically-slow web developer.
 The key word, though, is almost—it’s never funny when your website goes offline or your registration form breaks on the last day of sign-ups for your webinar.